- Quality of Life & Wellness

 Betty reconciled herself to her situation years ago.
 When someone asks her if she’d like to have children she answers with the natural and unfailing humor that my children love her for.
 She says, “We had children once - they taste like chicken.”
 She also tells them that “kids are just an excuse for seeing all those Disney movies you were going to watch anyway.”

 In quiet, reflective moments, she tells me that she really is okay now.
 She says that she’s learned to love her time alone and that nurturing herself and her husband has become important to her.
 And even though my mother will probably never believe this, I look into her eyes and I can see that she really is okay.
 She loves spoiling my kids and then sending them home.
-It’s better than being a grandma because you don’t have to get old first to do it!
+She says that it’s better than being a grandma because you don’t have to get old first to do it!

 I’m sure God has lots of plans for us that aren’t in our own agendas.
 However, I’m thankful that God’s plans included the collision of my life with people like my sister.
 The plans sure are a whole lot more fun that way – for all of us.